sayeemabdullah/A-Library-Website/README.md

 >>db.create_all()
 >>exit()
 ```
+Or you can use the existing database which is **recommended**.

 #### N.B.
-IF YOU DON'T HAVE SQLITE OR SQLAlchemy INSTALLED PLEASE DO THAT FIRST
+IF YOU DON'T HAVE SQLITE OR/AND SQLAlchemy INSTALLED PLEASE DO THAT FIRST

 Once it is done and the database is created with the required tables you can use the following command to start the file :